 - connect microservices to a database and public data source

 - verify the consumer pacts against a producer

 Hopefully, you can now start to see how changing the perspective of test by embracing the consumer perspectives can be a powerful testing technique, especially for Microservices.

 Consumers can work with customer requirements and evolving APIs by mocking up new communication scenarios.
 Those new contacts can be published and verified against their providers.
-The Pacts provide opportunities for conversations and understanding impacts of change while maintaining a clean separation between the producers and consumers.
+The Pact contracts provide opportunities for conversations and understanding the impacts of change while maintaining a clean separation between the producers and consumers.

 With these steps you have learned how to: